 - You can get the U. S. Customs Service to protect against infringing copies of your work being imported to the U.S.

-Like we said, not so cut-and-dry.
-But that’s ok because we don’t just register copyrights, we help you wend your way through the complexities of copyright law.
-Moreover, with our basis in litigation, we’re truly a full-service firm that can help your fully exploit all you can from the power of your copyright.
-Copyright law is complex and multilayered.
-Let us help you understand how to use it to it’s maximum potential.
+But that’s ok because we don’t just register copyrights, we help you wend your way through the complexities of law.
+Moreover, with our basis in litigation, we’re truly a full-service firm that can help you fully exploit all you can from the power of your copyright.

 Intellectual Property law is complex and multilayered.
 Let us help you understand how to use it to its maximum potential.
 Contact us for a consultation regarding any intellectual property questions that you have.